fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 mongo_database | exiting with code -3
 ```

 you may have a read permission problem.
 They are not uncommon when dealing with volumes.
 In the above case, you can use _chmod a+r mongo-init.js_, which will give everyone read access to that file.
-Be careful when using chmod since granting more privileges can be a security issue.
-Use the chmod on the mongo-init.js on your computer, not inside the container.
+Be careful when using _chmod_ since granting more privileges can be a security issue.
+Use the _chmod_ only on the mongo-init.js on your computer.

 Now starting the express application with the correct environment variable should work: